ruben-david-roy/NeuraNET-Visi12/README.md

 # NeuraNET-Visi12
-The open source NeuraNET Visi12 model.
-Released on 29th April 2024.
-Dataset [comp]
+This repo contains the model files to the NeuraNET Visi12 computer vision model.
+Training details and other information will be shared later.
+Model will also release on huggingface soon.